 As graphics card manufacturers use Vulkan runtimes API libraries like Nvidia and AMD, they generally provide their graphics driver with Vulkan runtime libraries inbuilt.

-In case of Nvidia graphics card if by some reason Vulkan files are missing even after having downloaded a copy of graphics card driver.
-Then the user can download the Vulkan runtime API libraries separately and install from Nvidia’s official download page here.
+In the case of the Nvidia graphics card if for some reason Vulkan files are missing even after having downloaded a copy of the graphics card driver.
+Then the user can download the Vulkan runtime API libraries separately and install them from Nvidia’s official download page here.

 Remove Vulkan Runtime library:

-Vulkan runtime libraries works on 3D API technology, compared to DirectX or OpenGL hence improves media experience, so removing such application from PC doesn’t make sense.
+Vulkan runtime libraries work on 3D API technology, compared to DirectX or OpenGL hence improving media experience, so removing such application from PC doesn’t make sense.

-However, in case of user are not using any such high-end applications, then they can safely uninstall it.
+However, if users are not using any such high-end applications, then they can safely uninstall them.

-To remove Vulkan runtime API libraries, user can follow the below steps:
+To remove Vulkan runtime API libraries, users can follow the below steps:

 - Go to start -> click on search icon -> Type “appwiz.cpl” -> enter, it will open the control panel of Windows